 Ohio foster care youth and alumni began advocating for a Youth Ombudsman Office in 2018.
-Please visit this link to learn more about the history of this effort, and to stay apprised of recent updates.
+Please visit this link to learn more about the history of this effort.
+There is also a video celebrating our success.
 You can also review our:

 Our previous testimonials include:

 - Written testimonials from Julius Kissinger and Violet Ramunni

 - Jeremy Collier’s written testimony

 - Jeremy Collier’s video testimony

 - On February 15, 2020, our Letter to the Editor was published in the Columbus Dispatch.

 - 2021 June Op Ed by Dylan McIntosh